-According to DemandGen, interactive content is twice as engaging as static content.
+According to DemandGen, interactive content is 2x more engaging than static content.

-Fortunately for marketers, interactivity doesn’t have to involve complicated, AI-powered immersive experiences or bank-breaking technology.
+Fortunately, interactivity doesn’t have to involve complex immersive experiences or bank-breaking technology.
 Interactive content can be as simple as asking your site visitors a few questions.

 That’s why quizzes are such a powerful marketing tool.
 Not only do you get visitors involved and engaged, but you can also generate more leads.
-Then, with the zero-party data gathered from quizzes, you can market to those leads more effectively.
+Then, with the zero-party data gathered from quizzes, you market to those leads more effectively.

 If you’re looking to introduce quizzes into your marketing plans, you’re in the right place.
 Here are a few examples of quizzes and the benefits you can expect from them.

 These types of lead capture quizzes can work for nearly any industry.
 For instance, nonprofits & advocacy groups can quiz visitors on issues before inviting them to sign up to stay informed.

-If you have a media & publishing site, you can test knowledge of industry news, then ask them if they want to stay up-to-date by subscribing to your newsletter.
+If you have a media & publishing site, you can test knowledge of industry news or current events, then ask quiz takers if they want to stay up-to-date by subscribing to your newsletter.

 To maximize your lead capture success, make sure your site visitors see your quiz!
 Use a pop-up teaser to promote quizzes to your new site visitors, and you can turn trivia questions into a non-trivial increase in email signups.